AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART9.md

 2. **⚠️ No NULL Handling**
    - Returns NULL for NULL input
-   - Could be explicit: `IF @complexity IS NULL RETURN 'unknown'`
+   - MUST be explicit: `IF @complexity IS NULL RETURN 'unknown'`
    - **Impact:** LOW - NULL propagates

 3. **✅ EXCELLENT: Clear SLA Tiers**